“But if I say, ‘I will not mention his word or speak anymore in his name,’

 Caesarea Maritima, Israel ~ January 1993

-Most recently, Laura has begun serving as the Community Manager for the Nonprofit Leadership Lab, an organization dedicated to helping nonprofit leaders worldwide accomplish their mission.
+In early 2017, Laura was tapped to serve as the Community Manager for the Nonprofit Leadership Lab, an organization dedicated to helping nonprofit leaders worldwide accomplish their mission.

-She and her husband of 20 years have one 14-year old son who is in the 9th grade and homeschooled.
-Laura is an INTJ on the Meyers-Briggs Personality Type Indicator, and enjoys helping people discover more about themselves, the Lord, and their purpose in life.
-And then there's the penguin obsession. 🐧🐧🐧Penguins make her happy!
+She and her husband of 22 years have one 15-year old son who is headed into the eleventh grade and enjoys being home educated.
+Laura is an INTJ on the Meyers-Briggs Personality Type Indicator and enjoys helping people discover more about themselves, the Lord, and their purpose in life.
+And then there's the penguin obsession. 🐧🐧🐧 Penguins make her happy!

 The Apostle's Creed*